The planet is burning up, and I’m seeing red.

-In the last year, debate over raising the minimum wage has converged on 3 points:
+Over the past year, debate over raising the minimum wage has converged on 3 points:

 o its effect on employment (particularly, on teens)